 We would encourage anyone who is considering this journey to search for the lowest, narrowest camper they can find.
 Height and width are major issues in many places along the Pan-American Highway.
 An additional consideration is the cost of shipping a truck camper across the Darien Gap.
 Because this unit will not fit into a shipping container, we will be using flat deck or roll-on, roll-off shipping.
 Each of these carries some additional risk and expense.
 There are many resources out there to review before undertaking a drive down the Pan-American Highway.

-TCA: We agree.
-We’re always stressing the importance of narrow, low profile campers.
+We agree.
 Do you have any lessons learned relating to your truck camper build that would help our readers?

 Mike and Geneva: With regards to the aluminum flatbed frame we learned one quick lesson.
 As described in the blog post about attaching the frame, we realized that we did not leave a space for the rear tires and axles to articulate and move during excessive off-road use.
 A portion of the frame had to be cut out and the design changed slightly.

 Mike and Geneva: Yes.
 The camper had previously had some water entrance through a front window.
 In choosing a model in the future, we would not select a model with the front windows.
 We currently have ours sealed and insulated.
 Anyone who purchases a used truck camper should immediately seal the roof and all possible water intrusion points.
 Managing the roof is key to the life of a camper.
 We carry Dicor, FlexSeal and Eternabond with us so we can stay ahead of the maintenance needs.